 Bear in mind, the recipient may love the print well enough to want to frame it – many of my recipients have!
-I’ve also made up a bunch of the smaller thank-you cards and given small sets as gifts.
+I’ve also made up a bunch of the smaller cards and given small sets as gifts.
 Circuit overseers’ wives appreciate them, as do elderly sisters that can’t go shopping for cards.

 Michael’s has some nice small blank cards that are perfect for this project.
 They’re 4.25 x 5.5 inch.
 I like to stock up when they have them on sale for just $5 – for 60-80 cards.
 (Regular price is $20, so wait for the sale, or use a coupon.)
 They come in lots of colors, prints and textures.

-- Blank Cards – Small size (see above)
+- Blank Cards – Small size (4.25×5.5)

-- Blank Cards – Natural 5×7 (You can also pick these up at Michael’s.)
+- Blank Cards – Natural 5×7

 - Paper Trimmer – I recommend this trimmer for nice clean cuts.